These Hacks for Challenging Negative Thoughts (While Working a Job You Hate) Will Change Your Life

-And whether you’re trying to cultivate inner peace within a miserable work situation, or you’re dealing with a different kind of negative mindset loop, this article will give you the tools you need for challenging negative thoughts.
+Whether you’re trying to cultivate inner peace within a miserable work situation, or you’re dealing with a different kind of negative mindset loop, this article will give you the tools you need to challenge negative thoughts.

 Because let’s face it, bad experiences, stress, and agitation are normal parts of life.
 But you can choose to accept your daily stressors as temporary experiences that will quickly pass instead of becoming attached.

 My mindfulness journaling prompts can stop you from falling into a funk where unpleasant experiences pile up and become bad days, weeks, months, or even years.